mastanca/webtask-workshop/modules/hello-editor.md

-# Hello Webtask
+# Hello Editor

-Let's jump in and create your first Webtask.
+Let's jump in and create your first webtask.

 ## Authenticate